 Each room at Villa Delmas is unique and is named, but they are all beautifully appointed and have high quality fixtures, with marble bathroom suites, for example.

 A continental breakfast is available, and a cooked breakfast can be prepared.
 There’s a communal living room, and what was the study is now reception and guest are encouraged to sit down and relax with a glass of cava while they are checking into Villa Delmas.

 There are a range of luxury extras which can be added to a stay and they include luxury car collection and drop off at the airport, chef’s tasting menus and even a butler service.

 There are new rooms being added currently using out buildings, so the choice of rooms will increase in the near future.

-The location is amazing for easy access to the north of the island – close to Arrieta beach, Orzola fish restaurants and the island of La Graciosa, and Haria itself has a couple of decent restaurants, a sociedad and a fabulous Saturday morning craft and produce market.
+The location of Villa Delmas is amazing for easy access to the north of the island – close to Arrieta beach, Orzola fish restaurants and the island of La Graciosa, and Haria itself has a couple of decent restaurants, a sociedad and a fabulous Saturday morning craft and produce market.
 We’d recommend hiring a car when staying here.